Chickery's Travels

 The Vineyards Campground and Cabins

-This campground located on the shores of Grapevine Lake in Grapevine, Texas only 30 miles from Dallas.
+This campground is located on the shores of Grapevine Lake in Grapevine, Texas, only 30 miles from Dallas.
 It is the perfect, peaceful stay near enough to visit the busy city, but far enough away to enjoy the tranquility of the area.

-Managed by the city of Grapevine, the campground has 93 RV Sites and 14 Cabins (no tent camping ) situated to give views of the lake.
+Managed by the city of Grapevine, the campground features 93 RV Sites and 14 Cabins (no tent camping) situated to offer views of the lake.
 It is less than 2 miles from the shops and restaurants of historic Grapevine.

 The Vineyard campground located on the shores of Grapevine Lake in Grapevine, Texas only 30 miles from Dallas.
 It is the perfect, peaceful stay near enough to visit the busy city, but far enough away to enjoy the tranquility of the area.

-“This is, if not the best campground in Tx, the top 3.
-Immaculate grounds, wonderful staff and flawless large sites this will not disappoint.
-Bonus: Grapevine is a wonderful city and Main Street is very close will lots to do!”
+“This is, if not the best campground in Texas, the top 3.
+With immaculate grounds, wonderful staff, and flawless large sites, this will not disappoint.
+Bonus: Grapevine is a wonderful city and Main Street is very close with lots to do!”

 Learn more at https://www.vineyardscampground.com or call 888-329-8993.